bkager/Tiny-node-cookbook/introduction.md

 As with many things Node, I find the offical instructions for installing it assume more knowledge than you might have right now.
 If you want very clear, step-by-step directions, Digital Ocean has a nice set of Node tutorials that starts with installation [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-and-create-a-local-development-environment-on-macos).
 Note that you can switch between instructions for different operating systems.

 Node's own instructions are [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) and may be fine if you're more experienced.

+___

+## Resources

+* This section will regularly have links to further resources on the topic.
+Also check out the collected bibliography.

+### Up Next

+Link to next recipe or section